 Online Vs Traditional Campus Counseling Degrees

 As you’ve noticed by now, we’ve focused solely on those counseling degrees that can be earned online.
-Why?
+But why is that?

-It’s simple: online learning makes it incredibly easy for students, particularly adult students with work and family responsibilities, to pursue their degree and dreams of a better life and a more satisfying career.
+It’s simple: online learning makes it incredibly easy and convenient for students, particularly adult students with work and family responsibilities, to pursue their degree and dreams of a better life and a more satisfying career.

 Here are 3 reasons why an online degree makes a LOT of sense!